 BOY/BYE is a collaboration between Sara Alfageeh, and Abbas Rattani founder of MIPSTERZ, a crossover of ‘Fashion and Activism’, designed to celebrate diversity and individual identity.
-They launched a Kickstarter on the 15th of August to help fund their project and garner interest – where you can pledge certain amounts in return for pins, prints, stickers and much more.
+They launched a Kickstarter to help fund their project and garner interest – where you could pledge certain amounts in return for pins, prints, stickers and much more.

 I recently had a chance to chat with Sara, an illustration student based in Boston, USA, and the artist behind the project, to ask some questions about what BOY/BYE is:

 BOY/BYE is a product line of pins, stickers, patches and prints all showcasing women of colour.
 Originally, it was just an idea that me and my editor came up with together as a way we could promote the spaces we have here in Boston, specifically that we’re making for artists of colour.
 There’s actually a really vibrant community of artists around here, but the thing is that we’ve run out of spaces for them.
 So we’re trying to get bigger venues and more ambitious projects.

 The inspiration behind it honestly, is a whole number of things.
 I’m working with a group called Mipsterz, we link to it a couple of times in the Kickstarter, and one of the earlier projects that they have done was this really lovely, carefree, fun music video, featuring a bunch of Hijabis, women and all types of girls.
 It was just a really impactful moment for me to see all these women acting carefree and fun, and it’s not a spotlight girls like us often get.
 So we wanted to extend that notion and also play off what was already existing in pop culture; like you have Beyoncé’s iconic album, and the whole feminist movement that’s pushing more towards positive and diverse representation.